phoebe-project/phoebe2-docs/api/phoebe.parameters.compute.ellc.md

 * [phoebe.frontend.bundle.Bundle.references](phoebe.frontend.bundle.Bundle.references.md)

-Note that the wrapper around ellc only uses its forward model. ellc also includes its own solver methods, including emccee.
+Note that the wrapper around ellc only uses its forward model. ellc also includes its own solver methods, including emcee.
 Those capabilities cannot be accessed from PHOEBE.

 The following parameters are "exported/translated" when using the ellc